Outpost: Black Sun: Plot

 Lena follows them and helps them survive another SS attack.
 They begrudgingly allow her to join, explaining their mission is to secure Die Glocke before a tactical nuclear strike is launched on the bunker.
 They reach the outpost and trace the cabling to reach Die Glockes engine room, but discover the machine has been moved.
-Hunt's documents and equations are graffitied on the walls, leading Wallace to deduces Klausner's people hired Hunt to retrieve the device.
+Hunt's documents and equations are graffitied on the walls, leading Wallace to deduce Klausner's people hired Hunt to retrieve the device.
 The soldiers are attacked by an SS guard and Macavoy is killed.
 Wallace determines Die Glocke was moved deeper into the bunker via a lift hidden behind the chamber's forward wall; Abbot, now in command, orders Hall to set-up flares giving the all-clear for the NATO strike once they evacuate.

-The lift takes them underground where they find bodies of locals and mercenary dumped in piles by the SS, led by an undead SS matron.
+The lift takes them underground where they find bodies of locals and mercenaries dumped in piles by the SS, led by an undead SS matron.
 Carlise distracts them and saves Lena from being discovered, but he is stabbed to death by the matron.
 Wallace locates the control schematics and points them to the containment chamber; Abbot and Lena find Hunt's body hardwired to Die Glockes large generator that controls the undead SS; Götz has managed to increase the generator's electro-magnetic emission range, enabling his battalion to expand beyond the bunker's initial containment field.
-Abbot is killed in an ambush whilst Hall is caught in a struggle with an SS-Mann and accidentally sets off the flares; With communications down via the EMP field, they are unable to call-off the launch.
-Wallace manages to trip an EMP wave that temporarily disables all nearby SS guards.
+Abbot is killed in an ambush whilst Hall is caught in a struggle with an SS-Mann and accidentally sets off the flares; with communications down via the EMP field, they are unable to call-off the launch.
+Wallace manages to trip an EMP wave that temporarily leaves all nearby SS guards vulnerable, allowing Hall to kill the matron and two other guards.

 Hunt, barely alive, reveals the machine's unified field core device could only be powered down by Black Sun personnel who had the operating keys.
 Lena produces Neurath's ring with the key to deactivate the core but is stopped by Götz.
 Wallace is saved by Hall and they go to find the others.
 Götz prepares to inject Lena but Hunt uses his last remaining life force to discharge the core's containment energy into the reviving SS platoon.
 Lena grabs the key and shuts down the waves of esotericism energy containing the guards; Götz manages to hold-off Hunt's attack but is beaten and his skull smashed by Lena, destroying him.
 She retrieves Die Glockes field containment core and rendezvous with Wallace and Hall in the lift.
 Wallace suddenly executes Hall and wounds Lena, leaving her to die and escapes just before the outpost is bombed.

 Sometime later, Wallace meets Klausner with one half the core as a bargaining chip in case he is double-crossed, whilst holding the other half at an auction.
-He suddenly receives a call from Lena, who survived the strike by hiding deep underground in the bunker; She warns him she is coming for him and Klausner.
+He suddenly receives a call from Lena, who survived the strike by hiding deep underground in the bunker; she warns him she is coming for him and Klausner.